Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering

 If the operators $S_+$ and $S_-$ are unitary, we say that the theory has a particle interpretation.
-In this case (and also in the more general case when the image of $S_-$ coincides with the image of $S_+$), we can define the scattering matrix
+In this case (and also in the more general case when the image of $S_-$ coincides with the image of $S_+$) the scattering matrix is a unitary operator in $\cH_{as}$.
+Its matrix elements in the basis $ |\bp_1,\dots , \bp_n \ket=\frac {1}{n!} a^+(\bp_1)\dots a^+(\bp_n)\Phi$ (scattering amplitudes) can be expressed in terms of in- and out-operators: